radoondas/flask-elastic-image-search/README.md

   --es_user='elastic' --es_password='changeme' \
   --ca_certs='../app/conf/ca.crt'
 ```

+For ESS cloud use the correct URL:PORT from the Cloud deployment and also different CA certificate. `--ca_certs='../app/conf/ess-cloud.cer`

 After the script finishes, you can check if the index `my-image-embeddings` exists and has documents.
 Use Kibana Dev Tools to check.
 ```